 Place the bananas directly on the mesh tray ensuring that there is space between each piece so that they are not touching the next one.

-I use an Ezidri dehydrator which I’ve had for about five years and while the heat adjustment mechanism has changed with the newer models the size is still the same.
+I use an Ezidri dehydrator which I’ve had for about seven years and while the heat adjustment mechanism has changed with the newer models the size is still the same.
 Four bananas will pretty much fill two trays.